 - Acknowledge your problems or challenges.
 There is no point pretending we don’t have problems because everyone has them.
 Instead of hiding or ignoring our problems, we have to face them because that’s how we will continue to grow and evolve.

 - Give more.
 There will always be people who are less fortunate than us, no matter what we have going on in our lives.
 Giving more does not mean we ignore what’s important to us.
-It means we’re able to serve others in a bigger way because we have an abundant mindset and are in a position to do more.
+It means we’re able to serve others in a bigger way because we have an abundant mindset and are able to do more.

 - Celebrate your wins.
 This requires us to slow down and acknowledge what we’re accomplished.
 Moving onto something else without allowing ourselves to feel satisfied with what we’ve achieved is not a real win.
 A win can be big or small.
 It comes down to what we want to appreciate in our lives.